doctrine/orm/docs/en/tutorials/getting-started.rst

 The next Use-Case is displaying a Bug by primary key.
-This could be done using DQL as in the previous example with a where clause, however there is a convenience method on the Entity Manager that handles loading by primary key, which we have already seen in the write scenarios:
+This could be done using DQL as in the previous example with a where clause, however there is a convenience method on the ``EntityManager`` that handles loading by primary key, which we have already seen in the write scenarios:

-However we will soon see another problem with our entities using this approach.
-Try displaying the engineer's name:

 .. code-block:: php